 Full recovery will occur only if sensory fibers reach their sensory end targets and motor fibers reach their muscle targets.

-The ability to bend the elbow (biceps function) by the third month of life is an indicator of probable recovery.
-In addition to bicep function, active movement of the wrist in upward motion as well as thumb and fingers straightening is an even stronger indicator of excellent spontaneous improvement.
-Gentle range of motion exercises performed by parents, accompanied by repeated examinations by the physician, may be all that is necessary for patients with strong indicators of recovery.
+The ability to bend the elbow (biceps function) by the one to three months of life is an indicator of probable recovery.
+Gentle range of motion exercises performed by parents, along with repeated exams by the doctor, may be all that is necessary for patients with strong indicators of recovery.

 The timeframe of surgical repair is an important factor in recovery.
 Within 18 months, the muscles that have not already connected to nerves may have weakened to the point where it is no longer possible.

-If surgery is needed, microsurgical nerve repair may be undertaken as early as 3 months.
-Primary nerve repair is typically completed between 3-6 months of age.
+If surgery is needed, microsurgical nerve repair may be undertaken as early as three months post injury.
+Primary nerve repair is typically completed by approximately six months of age following the injury.

 Procedures include: